eopXD/SmallBoard/README.md

 			- If neighboring block is opponent and with only 1 liberty left, the construction fails (**ERROR CODE -2**)
 			- If the merged block of my own have no liberty, then the construction fails (**ERROR CODE -1**)
 			- After `GoBlock::MergeBlock`, use `GoBoard::RecycleBlock` to recycle the blocks.
+	- If construction does not fail, we try `RotateClockwise` and do once `FlipLR` for every rotation.
+		- If `GetSerial` returns numbers that is smaller than the current `serial`, then is should be reduce-able.
+	- If it is not reduce-able, then we acccumulate an `1` bit onto the file
+	- Else we accumulate a `0` bit onto the file.

+### Generating Data

+By the master thesis, there are about `414.2G` of states in a `5x5` board.
+I would save the 1 bit per state

+- If legel, an `1` bit will be appended
+- else , a `0` bit will be appended.

+That means I would need `48.1G` byte to save all the legal states.
+I split the states, into 25 files, `2G` bytes per file.
+So in this phase I would generate 25 subfiles.